 It's been 7 months since Derek told Lauren he wanted a divorce and moved out.
-For Lauren, it came out of nowhere; for Derek, he had been contemplating what to do about his unhappiness for months, probably years.
+For Lauren, it came out of nowhere, but for Derek, he had been contemplating what to do about his unhappiness for months, probably years.

 Lauren came to our women's counseling to get help in how to respond to this 'new' Derek and make sense of what's happened to her shattered life.
-I also meet with her and Derek for divorce counseling to mediate their divorce.
+Later on I also met with her and Derek for divorce counseling to mediate their divorce.

 The answer is potentially yes to all of those questions - although which have occurred, in what order, and have led to his behavior is still unclear.

-- Distant and disconnected.
+- He’s become distant and disconnected.
 Derek had been this way for the past year, and Lauren had noticed it, but she thought it was just due to all the pressures at work.
 The problem with writing this distance off to work stress and not addressing it is that it only allows that distance to grow.
 Bridging those gaps early on and keeping lines of communication open may not avert the crisis, but it may mean that it can be addressed earlier and some of the worst problems avoided.

-- Lack of real communication.
+- There’s a lack of real communication.
 Lauren has come to realize that what she thought was good communication with her husband wasn't that deep and didn't let her know what was really going on inside Derek’s head.
 Just talking each day about the kids, house and life’s day-to-day details isn’t really communicating.
 It takes more time and effort from both partners to really communicate and understand each other.

-- Talk about big changes (jobs, new hobbies, large purchases).
+- Talking about big changes (job, new hobbies, large purchases).
 Derek has been doing these things for several years.
 Often these are a sign of internal unhappiness.

-Whether or not Derek is having a mid-life crisis isn’t as important as just recognizing the midlife crisis warning signs of a problem that’s going to explode the way it did for Lauren.
+Whether or not Derek is having a midlife crisis isn’t as important as just recognizing the warning signs of a problem that’s going to explode the way it did for Lauren.
 If she or Derek had responded to these signs sooner, it's possible that much of the pain they're now suffering could have been prevented.

-* This is the first article of two discussing one man's mid-life crisis and the impact on his wife.
-In the next article we’ll explore the characteristics of men who can have a mid-life crisis.
-Sign-up for Our Blog on the right and don't miss the next article.
+This is the first article of two discussing a husband's midlife crisis and the impact on his wife.
+In the next article we’ll explore the characteristics of men who can have a midlife crisis: Midlife Crisis Characteristics.
+Sign-up for Our Blog at the bottom and don't miss the next article.